dblock/code.dblock.org/_posts/2010/2010-04-13-jndi-naming-and-directory-services-with-opends.markdown

 ctx.rebind("cn=demoService,o=Services", demoService);
 {% endhighlight %}

-Here’s what we have in the directory now (this is the _Manage Entries_ UI from the control panel tool that comes with OpenDS).
+Here's what we have in the directory now (this is the _Manage Entries_ UI from the control panel tool that comes with OpenDS).

 ![]({{ site.url }}/images/posts/2010/2010-04-13-jndi-naming-and-directory-services-with-opends/image_14.jpg)